Anxiety: Symptoms, Causes and How to Manage It

 - Medication — SSRIs, SNRIs and other medications prescribed by a psychiatrist for moderate to severe anxiety.

 - Lifestyle interventions — Regular exercise reduces anxiety symptoms by up to 48% according to research.
+Managing anxiety without medication is possible for mild to moderate cases through CBT, breathwork and lifestyle changes combined.

 💙 Anxiety is highly treatable.
 With appropriate support, the vast majority of people with anxiety disorders experience significant improvement.